Aminaga Sadigov: General information

-Aminaga Sadigov was born on December 18 in 1962 in Lerik region of Azerbaijan.
+Aminaga Sadigov was born on December 18 in 1962 in the Lerik region of Azerbaijan.
 In 1980 he finished secondary school with physical-mathematical tendency No.1 in Baku.
-In the same year he entered the Applied Mathematical Faculty of Dnepropetrovsk State University and graduated it in 1985.
-In 1992, he received the degree of thecandidate of physical-mathematical sciences.
+In the same year, he entered the Applied Mathematical Faculty of Dnepropetrovsk State University and graduated from there in 1985.
+In 1992, he received the degree of the candidate of physical-mathematical sciences.
 In 2013, at the "Institute of Control Systems" of the ANAS he defended a doctoral dissertation themed "Models and Technologies of deciding of management problems in Emergency cases and received the scientific degree of doctor of technical sciences.

 Besides his native language, he knows Russian, English and Ukraine.
 He is married, and has a daughter and two sons.

 Scientific-organizational activity

 His working activity started in 1985 in the Institute of Mathematic and Mechanic of ANAS.
 Since 1988 he has worked as a scientific secretary of the Presidium of ANAS, from 1998 he has worked as chief Scientific Organization of the Presidium of ANAS, since 2013 he has worked as chief the Office Scientific Organization of the Presidium of ANAS.
-From 2015, he is head of the office of Science and Education of the Presidium of ANAS, he works as a substitute director of "Accidental monitoring and forecastinglaboratory"at the Institute of Management Systems of ANAS.During several years he has demonstrated a good abilityin the pedagogical sphere workingsubstitutionallyat the different Universities.
-At present he works on social basis as a chief of Intellectual Property and Innovative Social Unity as an executive secretary of Organization of Republican Scientific Researches and Coordinative Council, as a deputy chairman of "The Association members of Venchur projects"of the development of science, business and the third section, a member of the protection Intellectual Property, International Association of Academies of Sciences, transferring of technologies Advisory Board and Scientific Council,he is also the expert of the American Civil Research Fund, a member of Organization of the Black Sea Economical Cooperation and a member of working group of the science and technology.
+From 2015, he is head of the office of Science and Education of the Presidium of ANAS, he works as a substitute director of "Accidental monitoring and forecasting laboratory" at the Institute of Management Systems of ANAS.
+During several years he has demonstrated a good abilityin the pedagogical sphere working substitutionally at the different Universities.
+At present he works on social basis as a chief of Intellectual Property and Innovative Social Unity as an executive secretary of Organization of Republican Scientific Researches and Coordinative Council, as a deputy chairman of "The Association members of Venchur projects"of the development of science, business and the third section, a member of the protection Intellectual Property, International Association of Academies of Sciences, transferring of technologies Advisory Board and Scientific Council, he is also the expert of the American Civil Research Fund, a member of Organization of the Black Sea Economical Cooperation and a member of working group of the science and technology.

 He represented the Republic of Azerbaijan and ANAS in more than important 60 international arrangements in 40 countries of the world.
-He has taken part in trainings, specialized courses, technology and management in various countries including the USA, Israel, Malaysia, Germany, Greece and has received relevant certificates.
+He has taken part in training, specialized courses, technology and management in various countries including the USA, Israel, Malaysia, Germany, Greece and has received relevant certificates.

 Scientific works

-Aminaga Sadıqov is the author of 173 scientific works, including 3 monographs, 2 patentS and 2 inventions.
+Aminaga Sadıqov is the author of 157 scientific works, including 3 monographs, 1 patent and 2 inventions.